nvmkpk/SABS/README.md

 No

 ### What about YouTube native app?
-You may have see some ads.
+You may see some ads.

 ### I tried this but some in-app ads were still appearing
 Try rebooting.
 The ads might have been cached.